junzhuoli/junzhuoli.github.io/_pages/about.md

 I am a third-year master student at Tianjin University, guided by Prof. Deyi Xiong.
 My primary research interest is in Natural Language Processing and Artificial Intelligence.

-If you are interested in any aspect of me, I would love to chat and collaborate, please email me at - hanlin[dot]cai[at]ieee[dot]org
+If you are interested in any aspect of me, I would love to chat and collaborate, please email me at -jzli[at]tju[dot]edu[dot]cn

+I am looking for PhD to start in 2024 Spring/Fall.
+Contact me if you have any leads!

 A data-driven personal website
 ======